 BLL and Gardner quite rightly make much of this.
 It is interesting to note, however, that immediately before the passage which is the source of their hypothesis, there is another passage which completely contradicts it, and indeed the other three gospels, “Standing near the cross of Jesus were his mother, and his mother’s sister, Mary the wife of Clopas, and Mary Magdalene”.
 They were so close that Jesus could speak to them privately.
 The authors fail to mention this.

 The same passage (John 19.17-27) has some other interesting moments.
 Firstly, there is no mention of Simon of Cyrene, the passer-by who, according to all three synoptists but without any explanation, was compelled to carry Jesus’s cross behind him.
 Instead John insists, “carrying the cross by himself”.
 Why does he even bother to say that, when surely we would assume this to be the case?
 He agrees that the place is Golgotha, The Place of the Skull.
 (Why would a private garden be called that?
 Gardner mentions this, but sweeps the inconvenience under the carpet.)
 Also, unlike the other gospels, he completely omits any description of the two others crucified with Jesus.
-There is therefore no opportunity to speculate about bandits, insurrectionists (an issue raised in a previous article).
+There is therefore no opportunity to speculate about zealots, insurrectionists (an issue raised in a previous article).
 He also suggests that the crucifixion was public, saying, “Many of the Jews read this inscription (King of the Jews), because the place where Jesus was crucified was near the city”.

 Joseph of Arimathea